 Step 5 – Block Specific Keyword with Squid

 Add below rules to block specific websites before any allow all rules.
 The below example will block all pages having the keyword yahoo or Gmail.

 acl blockkeyword1 url_regex yahoo acl blockkeyword2 url_regex gmail http_access deny blockkeyword1 http_access deny blockkeyword2

-If you have a long list of keywords, Create a file /etc/squid/blockkeywords.lst and put keywords one per line and add below rule in the squid configuration file.
+If you have a long list of keywords, Create a file /etc/squid/blockkeywords.lst and put keywords one per line and add the below rule in the squid configuration file.

 acl blockkeywordlist url_regex "/etc/squid/blockkeywords.lst" http_access deny blockkeywordlist

 Congratulation’s you have successfully install and configured Squid proxy server.
 Read next article to Configure Squid for Mac Address Based Filtering.